Walther Gerlach: World War I and the interwar period

 From 1915 to 1918, during the war, Gerlach did service with the German Army.
 He worked on wireless telegraphy at Jena under Max Wien.
 He also served in the Artillerie-Prüfungskommission under Rudolf Ladenburg.

 Gerlach became a Privatdozent at the University of Tübingen in 1916.
 A year later, he became a Privatdozent at the University of Göttingen.
 From 1919 to 1920, he was the head of a physics laboratory of Farbenfabriken Elberfeld, later Bayer-Werke A.G.

-In 1921, he became außerordentlicher (extraordinary) professor at the Goethe University Frankfurt.
+In 1921, he became außerordentlicher (extraordinary) professor at Goethe University Frankfurt.
 It was before 17 February 1922 that Gerlach succeeded with the experiment on spin quantization in a magnetic field ("Richtungsquantelung"), which is commonly called the Stern–Gerlach experiment, having originally been proposed by Otto Stern and also making use of molecular beam methods developed by Stern.
 The experiment itself was carried out only by Gerlach, Stern by that time having left for a professorship in Rostock, in Frankfurt some time before 17 February 1922.
 On this day the "critical theorist" Wolfgang Pauli sent Gerlach a postcard with congratulations and the remark "Jetzt wird hoffentlich auch der ungläubige Stern von der Richtungsquantelung überzeugt sein" ("Hopefully the disbelieving Stern will now be convinced of the spin-theory").
 The results were published jointly by Gerlach and Stern in 1922.

 In 1925, Gerlach took a call and became an ordinarius professor at the University of Tübingen, successor to Friedrich Paschen.
-In 1929, he took a call and became ordinarius professor at the Ludwig Maximilian University of Munich, successor to Wilhelm Wien.
+In 1929, he took a call and became ordinarius professor at the Ludwig-Maximilians-Universität München, successor to Wilhelm Wien.
 He held this position until May 1945, when he was arrested by the American and British Armed Forces.

 From 1937 until 1945, Gerlach was a member of the supervisory board of the Kaiser-Wilhelm-Gesellschaft (KWG).
 After 1946, he continued to be an influential official in its successor organization after World War II, the Max-Planck-Gesellschaft (MPG).